zhimeir/adaptive_knockoff_paper/README.md

 # adaptive_knockoff_paper
-This is a repository for exactly reproducing the simulation results in the
+This is a repository for exactly reproducing the simulation results in the adaptive knockoff paper.
+The scripts `simulaition1.R` and 'simulation2.R' in the `R`folder reproduce one realization of the the simulations in Section 5.2 and Section 5.3 respectively.
+One can run the Rscripts in a personal computer.
+In the paper the